Statistical Structure of Charge Disorder in Si/SiGe Quantum Dots: Discussion and conclusion

 \section{Discussion and conclusion}

-Our analysis demonstrates that charge disorder in Si/SiGe double quantum dots, while a source of significant device-to-device variability, does not manifest as independent fluctuations of DQD parameters.
-Instead, it induces highly structured variations along specific modes.
+Our analysis demonstrates that charge disorder in Si/SiGe double quantum dots, while a source of significant device-to-device variability, does not lead to mutually independent fluctuations of DQD parameters.
+Instead, it induces highly structured variations of these parameters along specific modes.
 These modes can be identified with certain real-space arrangements of charges in the oxide that lead to correlated fluctuations in the DQD parameters.

-Beyond this specific insight, our work establishes the Principal Component Analysis (PCA) as a powerful framework for the spin qubit community.
+Beyond this specific insight, our work establishes the Principal Component Analysis (PCA) as a powerful framework for analysis of variability of properties of semiconductor nanostructures that host spin qubits.
 Based on spectral analysis of the normalized covariance matrix, it provides a systematic tool for analyzing multivariate data.
 In particular, PCA allowed us to decompose the disorder fluctuations into three dominant modes: a symmetric squeezing/stretching of the DQD potential, an asymmetric tilting of the double-well potential, and a common-mode shift in the potential of both dots relative to the central barrier.
 These three modes account for more than 90\% of the total variance in the DQD parameters and allow for a clear physical interpretation of the effect of the disorder.

 By quantifying these correlations, we have constructed a multivariate Gaussian model, which is fully specified by the mean and covariance matrix.
 In this way, we have developed a predictive model that can be used to generate realistic artificial data without the need for computationally expensive electrostatic simulations, thereby facilitating the development of advanced tuning algorithms.